Child Well-Being and Education Research

-Ana Hernandez is a Research Assistant in the Family Violence Research Program in the Sullivan Lab, wherein Ana researches intimate partner violence (IPV), firearm exposure, post-traumatic stress, substance use, and sexual risk.
-Ana’s research interests center around trauma and posttraumatic stress responses.
-More specifically, Ana is interested in the retrieval of traumatic memories of bilingual and/or multilingual speakers and its effect on memory details.
-Throughout her research career, Ana has developed significant experience in survey programming, trauma-informed interviewing practices, and cultural adaptation and translation of research materials.
+Ana Hernandez.
+B.S. is a Research Assistant in the Family Violence Research Program in the Sullivan Lab, wherein Ana researches intimate partner violence (IPV), firearm exposure, post-traumatic stress, substance use, and HIV/sexual risk.
+Ms. Hernandez’s research interests center on trauma and posttraumatic stress responses.
+More specifically, she is interested in the retrieval of traumatic memories of bilingual and/or multilingual speakers and its effect on memory details.
+Throughout her research career, Ms. Hernandez has developed expertise in survey programming, trauma-informed interviewing practices, and cultural adaptation and translation of research materials.

-Ana holds a Bachelor of Science from the University of Connecticut where she completed training in the Research Assistant Program through the Office of Undergraduate Research.
-Throughout her baccalaureate training, Ana worked in the Dr. Meyer’s Language and Brain Lab researching neurobiology and the influence of talker idiolect on phonetic adaptation.
-Additionally, Ana has experience researching health risk factors for cardiovascular disease from her work with Dr. Bruce Blanchard in the Department of Allied Health Sciences.
+Ms. Hernandez holds a Bachelor of Science degree from the University of Connecticut where she completed training in the Research Assistant Program through the Office of Undergraduate Research.
+Throughout her baccalaureate training, she worked in the Dr. Meyer’s Language and Brain Lab researching neurobiology and the influence of talker idiolect on phonetic adaptation.
+Additionally, Ms. Hernandez has experience researching health risk factors for cardiovascular disease from her work with Dr. Bruce Blanchard in the Department of Allied Health Sciences.

 Professor of Psychiatry; Deputy Director, The Consultation Center, Psychiatry